The Best Term Life Insurance Companies

 How We Found the Best Term Life Insurance

 We vetted 71 providers to find the ones with the best life insurance offerings.
 First, we made sure that they provide coverage in at least 40 states with no special eligibility requirements for customers — they need to be available to be the best.
 We also verified that each company sells individual policies.
 If you purchase life insurance as part of a group plan through your employer, your options will be limited to the provider it partners with.

-We also checked in on financial strength.
-Life insurance is a promise that your provider will pay up to your beneficiaries if need be, so it’s crucial that your provider is — and will remain in the foreseeable future — solvent enough to pay out on the policies it writes.
+We also checked on financial strength.
+Life insurance is a promise that your provider will pay up to your beneficiaries if need be, so it’s crucial that your provider is — and will remain in the foreseeable future — solvent enough to pay out on its policies.
 This means having “excellent” financial strength ratings from at least two of the major independent agencies.
 We required an A or higher from A.M.
 Best, which exclusively rates insurance, as well as either an AA from Standard & Poor’s or Aa from Moody’s.